-Welcome to our complete file on air pollution, with today a focus on fine particles PM 10.
+Welcome to our complete report on air pollution, today with a focus on fine PM 10 particles.

 At R-PUR, we are convinced that a global understanding of air pollution would make it possible to change mentalities more quickly.

-We therefore have at heart to explain simply what are these invisible and odorless particles that do a lot of damage to our organism.
+We are therefore keen to simply explain what these invisible and odorless particles are that do a lot of damage to our body.

 More commonly called coarse particles, PM10 are not always visible, since their size is equivalent to 10 microns: they are therefore 6 to 8 times smaller than the thickness of a hair.

-On a daily basis, to determine whether the atmosphere is polluted, we rely on the AQI, which is an air quality index.
+On a daily basis, to determine whether the atmosphere is polluted, we base ourselves on the AQI which is an air quality index.

-The AQI is calculated by taking into account the measurements of the six main pollutants: PM10 is the largest physical suspended particle measured in this index.
+The AQI is calculated by taking into account the measurements of the six main pollutants: PM10 is the largest measured suspended physical particle in this index.

 You will soon be able to find more information on the AQI in an article dedicated to air pollution.